The Tiny Critic in Your Head

 Our mental reflection

-Our mental image of ourselves is created more from outside voices and influences rather than the way we look in a mirror.
+Our mental image of ourselves is created more from outside voices and influences than how we look in a mirror.
 My mental body image was distorted by all the above plus some.
-Yes, I was a large woman weighing in at 320 pounds in my mid-20s, but if we were to go based off my mental image, I would have been much larger than that.
+Yes, I was a large woman, weighing in at 320 pounds in my mid-20s, but if we were to go based on my mental image, I would have been much larger than that.

 I always feared I wouldn’t fit in rides or booths because of my size, even though physically I would manage okay.
-My inner critic, that little voice that had been created all those years ago, would pipe up though and ask things like, "can you really sit there?" or "are you sure that chair will hold you?"
-Or even, "maybe you shouldn’t be eating so much if you really want to lose weight," etc., etc., and so on.
+My inner critic, that little voice created all those years ago, would pipe up and ask, "Can you really sit there?" or "Are you sure that chair will hold you?"
+Or even, "Maybe you shouldn’t be eating so much if you really want to lose weight," etcetera, etcetera, and so on.

 It wasn’t until I had made the decision to have the gastric sleeve done that I really began to look at myself differently.
 I realized that the only problem with being so heavy was that it was leading to further health issues for me, and it slowed me down when trying to keep up with my kids.
 Other than that, I was still a beautiful human.